-Session 11198 Outline:
+Session 12255 Outline:

+- ☐ HMC Security Concerns:

+- The Good Old Days

+- · Basic Control Issues

+- What Users are Reporting

+- Can you Pass this Compliance Test?

+- What's Right for Your Organization?

-- HMC Fantastic Tool:
+- ☐ HMC Fantastic Tool:

 - What is it?

 - How does it work?

 - Where is it going?

 - Vulnerability?

 - Beyond the HMC?

-- ☐ HMC Security Concerns:

-- The Good Old Days

-- Basic Control Issues

-- · What Users are Reporting

-- Can you Pass this Compliance Test?

-- What's Right for Your Organization?

 - ☐ HMC Recommended Best Practices

+The HMC does introduce some Security Concerns

+- ☐ The Good Old Days

+- ☐ Basic Control Issues

+- What Users are Reporting

+- ☐ Can you Pass this Compliance Test?

+- What's Right for Your Organization